1974 Major League Baseball postseason: Oakland Athletics (AL) vs. Los Angeles Dodgers (NL)

-This was the first all-California World Series, the first World Series since 1956 to feature two teams representing the same state, as well as the first World Series matchup between teams from the Greater Los Angeles area and the San Francisco Bay Area.
-The Athletics upset the 102-win Dodgers in 5 games to successfully three-peat as World Series champions, becoming the second franchise in MLB history to accomplish such a feat after the New York Yankees.
+This was the first World Series meeting between the Athletics and Dodgers.
+This was the all-California World Series, the first World Series since 1956 to feature two teams representing the same state, as well as the first World Series matchup between teams from the Greater Los Angeles area and the San Francisco Bay Area.
+The Athletics upset the 102-win Dodgers in five games to successfully three-peat as World Series champions, becoming the second franchise in MLB history to accomplish such a feat after the New York Yankees.

 Despite ending in five games, each game of the series was decided by three runs or less.
 Rollie Fingers helped fend off a late rally by the Dodgers as the Athletics stole Game 1 on the road.
 In Game 2, Dodgers' closer Mike Marshall fended off a late rally by the Athletics in the bottom of the ninth inning to even the series headed to Oakland.
 In Game 3, the Athletics held off another late rally by the Dodgers to win by one run.
-In Game 4, the Athletics overcame a one-run Dodgers' lead in the bottom of the sixth with four unanswered runs to win and go up 3-1 in the series.
+In Game 4, the Athletics overcame a one-run Dodgers' lead in the bottom of the sixth with four unanswered runs to win and go up 3–1 in the series.
 In Game 5, Fingers gained his second save of the series as the Athletics prevailed by one run to clinch the title.

-The Athletics returned to the postseason the next year in hopes to add a fourth consecutive title, but were swept by the Boston Red Sox in the ALCS.
-The Dodgers would return to the World Series in 1977 and 1978, but lost both to their old American League rival in the New York Yankees in six games.
+This was the first of three consecutive losses in the World Series for the Dodgers.
+They would return to the World Series in 1977 and 1978, but lost both to their old American League rival in the New York Yankees in six games.
+The Dodgers would eventually win the Fall Classic again in 1981 over the Yankees in six games.

+The Athletics would win their next and most recent championship in 1989 over their cross-town rival San Francisco Giants in a sweep, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas 35 years later.

-Both teams would meet again in the 1988 World Series, where the Dodgers returned the favor and upset the heavily favored Athletics in five games in a mirror-image of this World Series.
+Both teams would meet again in the 1988 World Series, where the Dodgers returned the favor and upset the heavily favored Athletics in five games in a reverse of this World Series.

+Broadcasting

+NBC televised all postseason games nationally in the United States.
+Each team's local broadcaster also televised coverage of LCS games.